Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/goldenpath_series/gp_module_one.md

 ---
 id: goldenpath_one
 title: Golden Path Module One
-description: Tutorial that explains adding scripts to objects, editor modes (Host Server and Client), basic player movement,Permissions and basic RPC use.
+description: Tutorial that explains adding scripts to objects, editor modes (Host Server and Client), basic player movement and basic RPC use.
 ---

 In this guide we cover the following: